-Growing up Mum would made Savoury Syrniki, a fried tvorog (quark) pancake (pronounced sYr-nee-key) usually on a Saturday morning, and we devoured them, drenched in sour cream.
+Growing up Mum would made Savory Syrniki, a fried tvorog (quark) pancake (pronounced sYr-nee-key) usually on a Saturday morning, and we devoured them, drenched in sour cream.
 This breakfast was a treat, as mum had to make the Tvorog beforehand.
 When I went to Latvia in 1991 on an outreach trip with an American team, the hotel made Syrniki and they tasted just like my mum made.
 I was the only person to devour them as most American teenagers didn’t like the Tvorog taste, oh well, more for me!
 I love this savory breakfast!

 Savory Syrniki are often described as pancakes, and many recipes use lots of flour.
 As the flour increases in the recipe, the Tvorog-Syrniki flavour decreases in my opinion.
 Less flour = more flavor and keeps the unique tart of the tvorog in the syrniki.

 They aren’t traditionally made with Ricotta, or Creamed Cottage Cheese, but people sometime try to substitute.
 If you cannot find Tvorog, Farmer’s Cheese or Quark, then a dry Cottage Cheese is kind of acceptable,

 but not really.
-I like Syrniki to be savoury, which means no added sugar, vanilla or icing sugar.
-These aren’t exactly like my mum’s Syrniki, but they are easy to make, bite sized, ready to be devoured.
-Serve with lots of sour cream, or add jam or fresh fruit and enjoy.
+I like Syrniki to be savory, which means no added sugar, vanilla or icing sugar.
+This reminds me of my mum’s Syrniki, easy to make, ready to be devoured.
+Serve with lots of sour cream and enjoy.
 Bon Appetit! Приятного аппетита!